Last updated: 16 July 2026

 | Encrypted IMEI and anti-fraud / anti-theft signals | For as long as necessary to combat theft and fraud, then deletion or anonymisation |

-The controller of the data collected on the Damji platform is Damji, which alone determines the purposes and means of the processing described in this policy.
+The controller of the data collected on the Damjitech platform is Rayan Mamouni, Entrepreneur individuel — auto-entrepreneur (immatriculation en cours), which alone determines the purposes and means of the processing described in this policy.
 Until these particulars are provided, this policy may not be regarded as definitively published.

 The point of contact dedicated to data protection and to the exercise of your rights can be reached by email at contact@damjitech.com.
 We reserve the right to designate a point of contact or a data protection officer and to publish their details by way of an update to this policy.

-This policy applies to all processing of personal data carried out by Damji in connection with the platform (application, website and associated services), for users, visitors, buyers, sellers and service providers.
+This policy applies to all processing of personal data carried out by Damjitech in connection with the platform (application, website and associated services), for users, visitors, buyers, sellers and service providers.

-In the relationship between private buyers and sellers, Damji acts as a technical intermediary and trusted third party, and not as a party to the sale.
-When a seller publishes data or exchanges messages, the seller remains responsible at its own level; when Damji acts as a seller (for example “Sold by Damji”) or as a verification service provider, it acts in that capacity.
+In the relationship between private buyers and sellers, Damjitech acts as a technical intermediary and trusted third party, and not as a party to the sale.
+When a seller publishes data or exchanges messages, the seller remains responsible at its own level; when Damjitech acts as a seller (for example “Sold by Damji”) or as a verification service provider, it acts in that capacity.

 By creating an account or using the service, you acknowledge that you have read this policy.
 Processing based on your consent (in particular the biometric selfie, geolocation, notifications) is only carried out after that specific and revocable consent has been obtained.